Sabah Drabu

 Seriously, all it takes is one little tomato, one cucumber slice, or one handful of nuts – every day – and you’ll up your daily fiber intake in no time.

 Plus, with so many flavorful options available, you’re sure to find something that tickles your taste buds.
-So get on board the fiber train and ride through the fruit & veggie garden straight to better health.
+So, get on board the fiber train and ride through the fruit & veggie garden straight to better health.

-Choose High Fiber Snacks
+Choose Fiber Snacks

 Including high-fiber snacks is an easy and effective way to increase your daily fiber intake.
 You don’t have to look for fancy or expensive superfoods, as simple choices like fresh fruits and vegetables, legumes, nuts and seeds, and whole grains can provide a significant amount of dietary fiber.
 You can opt for these snacks whenever you need to munch on something.